Buying guide: how to choose your diamond

 - S to Z: Tinted

-At LAUREDI, all our white diamonds are grade D, E or F, guaranteeing a purity of exceptional color.
+At LAUREDI, all our white diamonds are graded D, E, or F, ensuring exceptional colour purity.

-If you like bright hues, colored diamonds like blue, pink or green are prized for their unique tones.
-These diamonds are graded differently, ranging from "Faint" to "Fancy Vivid."
-Our colored diamonds are all “Vivid” grade, offering the most intense and sought-after shades.
+If you love vivid hues, coloured diamonds such as blue, pink, or green are prized for their distinctive tones.
+These diamonds are assessed differently, ranging from “Faint” to “Fancy Vivid”.
+Our coloured diamonds are all graded “Vivid”, offering the most intense and most sought-after shades.

-Clarity refers to the tiny imperfections inside a diamond, called inclusions.
-They are like nature's fingerprints, making each stone unique.
-The purity scale ranges from:
+Clarity refers to the tiny imperfections inside a diamond, known as inclusions.
+They are like nature’s fingerprints, making each stone unique.
+The clarity scale ranges from:

 - FL (Flawless): No inclusions visible under 10x magnification

-- IF (Internally Flawless): No internal inclusions, but may have minor external features
+- IF (Internally Flawless): No internal inclusions, but may have minor external characteristics

-- VVS1, VVS2 (Very Very Slightly Included): Inclusions very difficult to see, even for an expert
+- VVS1, VVS2 (Very Very Slightly Included): Inclusions extremely difficult to see, even for an expert

 - VS1, VS2 (Very Slightly Included): Minor inclusions, difficult to see under 10x

-- SI1, SI2 (Slightly Included): Inclusions visible under 10x, sometimes with the naked eye
+- SI1, SI2 (Slightly Included): Inclusions visible under 10x, sometimes to the naked eye

-- I1, I2, I3 (Included): Inclusions visible with the naked eye, may affect transparency and brilliance
+- I1, I2, I3 (Included): Inclusions visible to the naked eye, which may affect transparency and sparkle

-It is important to note that I3 grade diamonds have a higher risk of fragility due to their large inclusions.
-In contrast, a VS1 diamond with inclusions that are not below the table (the upper flat surface of the diamond) is generally considered excellent, as these inclusions are less visible and do not significantly affect the brilliance of the diamond.
+It is important to note that I3-grade diamonds carry a higher risk of fragility due to their significant inclusions.
+By contrast, a VS1 diamond with inclusions that are not under the table (the diamond’s flat top surface) is generally considered excellent, as these inclusions are less visible and do not significantly affect the diamond’s brilliance.

-At LAUREDI, all of our diamonds are grade VS1 or higher, ensuring exceptional clarity and lasting beauty.
+At LAUREDI, all our diamonds are graded VS1 or higher, ensuring exceptional clarity and lasting beauty.

 Carat: Size and Weight

-The carat is a unit of measurement that represents the weight of the diamond.
-One carat is equal to 0.2 grams.
-It is important to understand that the carat measures the weight, not the visible size of the diamond.
-So, two diamonds of the same carat weight may appear different sizes depending on their size and shape.
+The carat is a unit of measurement that indicates a diamond’s weight.
+One carat equals 0.2 grams.
+It is important to understand that carat measures weight, not the diamond’s visible size.
+As a result, two diamonds with the same carat weight may appear different in size depending on their cut and shape.

-Although larger diamonds are often more valuable, remember that clarity, color and cut quality also play a big role in the value of a diamond.
-A smaller, high-quality diamond may be more valuable than a larger, lower-quality one.
+While larger diamonds are often more valuable, remember that clarity, color, and cut quality also play a major role in a diamond’s value.
+A smaller, high-quality diamond can be more valuable than a larger one of lower quality.

-Lab-grown diamonds, like the ones we use in our Loop Pear ring, are made from exactly the same material as mined diamonds.
-Consequently, they are evaluated according to the same 4Cs and by the same independent organizations as mined diamonds.
-This identical rating highlights that lab-grown diamonds are chemically, physically, and optically identical to mined diamonds.
+Laboratory-grown diamonds, like those we use in our Loop Pear ring, are made of exactly the same material as diamonds mined from the earth.
+As a result, they are graded according to the same 4Cs and by the same independent laboratories as mined diamonds.
+This identical assessment highlights that laboratory-grown diamonds are chemically, physically, and optically identical to mined diamonds.

-Scientists can control the growing conditions, allowing for exciting possibilities:
+Scientists can control the growth conditions, enabling exciting possibilities:

-- Cut: Lab-grown diamonds can be grown to optimize size, potentially yielding excellent cut grades more consistently.
+\- Cut: Laboratory-grown diamonds can be grown to optimize the cut, potentially achieving excellent cut grades more consistently.

-- Color: Although most lab-grown diamonds are grown to be colorless, scientists can also create a range of fancy colors, offering more options for unique, vibrant hues.
+\- Color: While most laboratory-grown diamonds are grown to be colorless, scientists can also create a range of fancy colors, offering more options for distinctive, vivid hues.

-- Purity: The controlled environment often results in fewer inclusions, but lab-grown diamonds are not always perfect - they can also have unique purity characteristics.
+\- Clarity: The controlled environment often results in fewer inclusions, but laboratory-grown diamonds are not always flawless—they can also display unique clarity characteristics.

-- Carat: Lab-grown diamonds can be grown to the desired carat weights, offering a wide range of size options.
+\- Carat: Laboratory-grown diamonds can be grown to the desired carat weights, offering a wide range of size options.

-At LAUREDI, our lab-grown diamonds undergo the same rigorous grading process as diamonds from mine.
-This means you get the same shine and quality, with the added benefits of ethical sourcing and technological innovation.
+At LAUREDI, our laboratory-grown diamonds undergo the same rigorous grading process as mined diamonds.
+This means you receive the same brilliance and the same quality, with the added benefits of ethical sourcing and technological innovation.

 Diamond Certification

-All our diamonds of 0.3 carat and above are certified on these criteria by the IGI (International Gemological Institute) or the GIA (Gemological Institute of America).
-These certifications guarantee the authenticity and quality of our diamonds, whether mine or laboratory.
+All our diamonds of 0.3 carat and above are certified to these criteria by IGI (International Gemological Institute) or GIA (Gemological Institute of America).
+These certifications guarantee the authenticity and quality of our diamonds, whether mined or laboratory-grown.

-- The IGI (International Gemological Institute): Founded in 1975, the IGI is one of the largest independent evaluation and certification organizations for diamonds, precious stones and jewelry.
-It is recognized worldwide for its high standards and expertise in the evaluation of laboratory diamonds.
+\- The IGI (International Gemological Institute): Founded in 1975, IGI is one of the largest independent organizations for grading and certifying diamonds, gemstones, and jewelry.
+It is globally recognized for its high standards and expertise in assessing laboratory-grown diamonds.

-- The GIA (Gemological Institute of America): Created in 1931, the GIA is the most respected institution in the field of gemology.
-He developed the 4C system for diamond grading, which has become the global standard.
-The GIA is particularly recognized for its mined diamond certifications, but also certifies lab-grown diamonds.
+\- The GIA (Gemological Institute of America): Established in 1931, the GIA is the most respected institution in the field of gemology.
+It developed the 4Cs system for diamond grading, which has become the global standard.
+The GIA is particularly renowned for its mined-diamond reports, but it also certifies laboratory-grown diamonds.

-These certifications provide an objective and detailed assessment of each diamond, ensuring that you receive exactly what is described, whether for a mined diamond or a lab-grown diamond.
+These certifications provide an objective, detailed assessment of each diamond, ensuring that you receive exactly what is described, whether it is a mined diamond or a lab-grown diamond.

-Remember, whether mined or lab-grown, the 4Cs help ensure that you are getting a diamond that meets your expectations in terms of beauty and of shine.
+Remember: whether mined or lab-grown, the 4Cs help ensure you receive a diamond that meets your expectations in terms of beauty and brilliance.
 The choice between the two often depends on personal preferences and values.

 FAQ

-Question 2: What is the Cut of a diamond and what are the evaluation criteria?
-The Cut of a diamond does not only refer to its shape, but to the quality of its cut which influences the way in which it reflects light and shines.
-It is evaluated on three main criteria: Cut, Polish and Symmetry, each rated from Excellent to Poor.
+Question 2: What is a diamond’s Cut and what are the grading criteria?
+A diamond’s Cut does not refer only to its shape, but to the quality of its faceting, which influences how it reflects light and sparkles.
+It is graded according to three main criteria: Cut, Polish, and Symmetry, each rated from Excellent to Poor.

-Question 3: How does Color affect the value of a white diamond?For white diamonds, the less color, the more valuable they are.
-The color scale goes from D (colorless, rarest and most valuable) to Z (light yellow or brown tint).
+Question 3: How does Color affect the value of a white diamond?For white diamonds, the less color there is, the more valuable they are.
+The color scale ranges from D (colorless, the rarest and most valuable) to Z (light yellow or brown tint).

-Question 4: What is the Clarity of a diamond and how is it assessed The Clarity of a diamond refers to the presence of tiny internal (inclusions) and external imperfections.
-It is rated on a scale from FL (Flawless, without visible inclusions) to I3 (Included, with inclusions visible to the naked eye that may affect the stone).
+Question 4: What is a diamond’s Clarity and how is it assessed?A diamond’s Clarity refers to the presence of tiny internal imperfections (inclusions) and external blemishes.
+It is assessed on a scale ranging from FL (Flawless, with no visible inclusions) to I3 (Included, with inclusions visible to the naked eye that may affect the stone).